-On 23 August (school year 2021 - 2022) OIS started with 220 students divided into 15 groups:
+On 4 September (school year 2023-2024) OIS begins with 250 students divided into 15 groups:

-- ★ Three groups 1
+- 🔹 Two groups 1

-- ★ Two groups 2
+- 🔹 Two groups 2

 - Two groups 3

-- Two groups 4
+- Three groups 4 (one combination group)

-- Two groups 5
+- 🔹 Two groups 5

 - Two groups 6

-- ★ Two groups 7
+- Two groups 7

 Student will be placed in a class/milepost along with other students of the same or similar ages.
-This is the best place for social, behavioural and emotional development of children and it enables them to thrive and learn best from the curriculum.
-Exceptions to the age guidelines are made infrequently and only upon careful evaluation by the Director and Learning after 1 October of that year. ur The this in the thing of the strong in the strong of the strong of
+This is the best place for social, and emotional development of children and it enables them to learn best from the curriculum.
+Exceptions to the age guidelines are made infrequently and only upon careful evaluation by Management.
+To start in Group 0 a student should turn four after 1 October of that year.

-- ★ To start in Group 2 a student should be five after 1 October of that year. - ★ To start in Group 3 a student should be six after 1 October of that year. - ★ To start in Group 4 a student should be seven after 1 October of that year. - ★ To start in Group 5 a student should be eight after 1 October of that year. - ★ To start in Group 6 a student should be nine after 1 October of that year. - ★ To start in Group 7 a student should be ten after 1 October of that year.
+- To start in Group 1 a student should be four or turn four after 1 October of that year. - To start in Group 2 a student should be five after 1 October of that year. - To start in Group 3 a student should be six after 1 October of that year. - To start in Group 4 a student should be seven after 1 October of that year. - To start in Group 5 a student should be eight after 1 October of that year. - To start in Group 6 a student should be nine after 1 October of that year. - To start in Group 7 a student should be ten after 1 October of that year.